 Every single animal that comes through our shelter has a story.
 Some are complex, many are sad, but all of them get better the minute they arrive at the Virginia Beach SPCA.
 Shadow arrived in November 2020 when his owner could no longer care for him and his sister.
 He was in need of dental surgery and had lost patches of hair.
-The VBSPCA Clinic gave him the care he needed, then he waited patiently for his forever home.
+After the VBSPCA Clinic gave him the care he needed, he waited patiently for his forever home.
 After three months at the shelter, Shadow’s life changed when Katie and her family visited him in February 2021.
 Katie recently shared Shadow’s adoption story with us.

 How did you know Shadow was the one for you?